VERITAS research lab

 Science-driven insights.
 Real-world impact.
 Advancing women in medicine for generations to come.

-Through rigorous research and collaboration, we are redefining what equitable healthcare looks like—one data point at a time.
+Through rigorous research and collaboration, we are redefining what better healthcare looks like—one data point at a time.

 See our publications